Rony Jason: The Ultimate Fighter

 In March 2012, it was revealed that Bezerra was selected to be a participant on The Ultimate Fighter: Brazil.
 Bezerra defeated Dileno Lopes via technical knockout in the first round to move into the Ultimate Fighter house, and become an official cast member.

 Bezerra was selected as the first overall pick by Wanderlei Silva, to be a part of Team Wanderlei.
-In the last quarterfinal fight, Bezerra was selected to fight his close friend and training partner Anistavio Meideiros.
+In the last quarterfinal fight, Bezerra was selected to fight his close friend and training partner Anistavio Medeiros.
 Bezerra won the fight via technical submission after applying an armbar to Meideiros, nearly breaking his arm which forced the referee to intervene and stop the fight.

 In the semi-final round, Bezerra was matched-up against Hugo Viana from Team Vitor.
 After three rounds, Bezerra was declared the winner via unanimous decision.
 The win moved him into the finals set to take place at UFC 147.

 Ultimate Fighting Championship

-Bezerra officially made his UFC debut at UFC 147 on June 23, 2012 against Godofredo Pepey to determine the Featherweight winner of The Ultimate Fighter: Brazil.
+Bezerra officially made his UFC debut at UFC 147 on June 23, 2012, against Godofredo Pepey to determine the Featherweight winner of The Ultimate Fighter: Brazil.
 He won the fight via unanimous decision.

-Bezerra fought Sam Sicilia on October 13, 2012 at UFC 153.
+Bezerra fought Sam Sicilia on October 13, 2012, at UFC 153.
 After a hard back-and-forth slug fest, Bezerra dropped Sicilia with a big right and finished with hammerfists to earn the second-round TKO stoppage.
 He won Knockout of the Night honors with his performance.

-Bezerra next faced The Ultimate Fighter: The Smashes fighter Mike Wilkinson on June 8, 2013 at UFC on Fuel TV 10.
+Bezerra next faced The Ultimate Fighter: The Smashes fighter Mike Wilkinson on June 8, 2013, at UFC on Fuel TV 10.
 He won the fight via submission in the first round.

-Bezerra was expected to face Jeremy Stephens on October 9, 2013 at UFC Fight Night 29.
+Bezerra was expected to face Jeremy Stephens on October 9, 2013, at UFC Fight Night 29.
 However, Bezerra pulled out of the bout citing an injury (lumbar hernia).
-The bout eventually took place on November 9, 2013 at UFC Fight Night 32.
+The bout eventually took place on November 9, 2013, at UFC Fight Night 32.
 Bezerra lost the fight via knockout in the first round.

-Bezerra faced Steven Siler on March 23, 2014 at UFC Fight Night 38.
+Bezerra faced Steven Siler on March 23, 2014, at UFC Fight Night 38.
 He won the fight via a controversial TKO stoppage in the first round.
 Siler was initially dropped by two punches from Bezerra.
 Siler, having his back on the mat, immediately threw an up-kick as soon as Bezerra proceeded to walk toward him.
 At the very same time the referee stepped in to stop the fight as a conscious Siler was attempting to defend himself.

-Bezerra faced Robbie Peralta on May 31, 2014 at The Ultimate Fighter Brazil 3 Finale.
+Bezerra faced Robbie Peralta on May 31, 2014, at The Ultimate Fighter Brazil 3 Finale.
 He lost the back-and-forth fight via split decision.

-Bezerra was expected to face Tom Niinimäki on December 20, 2014 at UFC Fight Night 58.
+Bezerra was expected to face Tom Niinimäki on December 20, 2014, at UFC Fight Night 58.
 However, Bezerra pulled out of the bout on December 10 and was replaced by promotional newcomer Renato Moicano.